ammerscm68/Plant-Monitor-with-ESP8266/README.md

 # Software:
 A "captive portal" is created when the software is started for the first time.
 (Name = Plant-Monitor) Make the appropriate entries here.
-A website can be opened via the assigned IP address.
+A website can be opened via the assigned IP address or with the Hostname.
+(The Hostname is "Sensorname".local - Example: kitchenplant.local)
 Should it ever be necessary to change the WLAN access data and other parameters, this can be done by a RESET on the website.
 If this is not possible then simply wait (when WLAN is switched off!) until the LED lights up only blue and the "Captive Portal" starts again.